1292150917/FizzyDissy/README.md

 | `.servers(FullJson)` | Returns all servers you have joined. |
 | `.isNitro(FullJson)` | Returns whether nitro is present. |

-**NOTE:** By making ```Python FullJson=True```, you can get the information from the API in raw form without simplifying it.
+**NOTE:** By making ```FullJson=True```, you can get the information from the API in raw form without simplifying it.
 This data will be much more detailed, but it can be a bit complicated to process.

 ## Query Class Functions
 ```Python